ld100/etherloin/README.md

 It is assumed you already have Docker, Docker-compose and familiar with both tools.

-### Architecturee
+### Architecture

-Etherlion consists of multiple Docker containers interacting with each other:
+Etherloin consists of multiple Docker containers interacting with each other:

 - `ethermaster` – main Ethermint node
 - `etherslave` – slave Ethermint node, have the same functionality as the main one
-- `tendermaster` – Tendermint consensus enging seving `ethermaster` node
+- `tendermaster` – Tendermint consensus engine serving `ethermaster` node
-- `tenderslave` - Tendermint consensus enging seving `etherslave` node
+- `tenderslave` - Tendermint consensus engine serving `etherslave` node
-- `geth` – Ethereum console connecting to `ethermaster`.
+- `geth` – Ethereum console connected to `ethermaster`.
 Technically implemented as a vanilla go-ethereum client.
-- `ethutils` – vanilla Ethereum client node with additional tools such as bootnode, etc. Used for cases you need to access any of those tools.
+- `ethutils` – vanilla Ethereum client node with additional tools such as bootnode, evm, abigen, swarm, etc. Used for cases you need to access any of those tools.
 - `contracts_test` – Truffle-based container that does just 1 thing: runs tests on your Solidity smart contracts.
 - `contracts_deploy` – automatically deploys your Truffle-based smart contracts to the private Ethermint network.
 - `contracts_console` – interactive Truffle console working with private Ethermint network.